BereZambrano/bzambranodotcom/site/modules/ProCache/README.txt

 ProCache changes the way your website delivers pages.
 While it is both safe and easily reversible, make sure you have a full backup of your website before installing ProCache.

-ProCache writes to your .htaccess file.
-It also removes any changes it makes if you uninstall ProCache.
-However, for good housekeeping, we recommend you also backup your .htaccess file if you have modified it from the default ProcessWire htaccess file.
+Most important is to have a backup of your .htaccess file in the root of your ProcessWire installation.

 HOW TO INSTALL